shindavid/AlphaZeroArcade/README.md

 In particular, it borrows heavily from [KataGo](https://github.com/lightvector/KataGo).
 Eventually, it hopes to work just-as-well as KataGo does for go, while minimizing go-specific details in its implementation.

+The framework also aims to support games that have one or more of the following characteristics:

+* Imperfect information
+* Randomness
+* `p` players for any `p >= 1`

 ## Getting Started

 ### Env setup